 Note: Do you want users to be able to change or reset lost passwords?
 Do you want passwords to expire after a certain number of days, forcing users to keep passwords current?
 These settings, along with the ability to control password length and complexity, are available from the "General Settings" area Administration|Configuration settings, as discussed in the FAQ titled Can Neoserra users manage their own passwords?.

 Note: If you intend to copy a user account multiple times for the purpose of creating several sets of identical permissions, you may want to consider creating a group account instead, as discussed in the Creating Group Accounts section of this article.

 - If this user account is being set up for a temporary employee such as a student worker or volunteer, then you can set a date when the user account will automatically expire.
 This field can also be used when you have an employee who will be leaving on a certain date.
 By entering the day after their last day of employment you can ensure that their entire account will be locked at the start (i.e. midnight) of the expiration date.
-In other words, if you set the date to June 2, 2016 then the account will expire at 06-02-2016 00:00:00, or at first second of June 2nd, 2016.
+In other words, if you set the date to June 5, 2016 then the account will expire at 06-05-2018 00:00:00, or at the first second of June 5th, 2018.

 - To grant the new user full access to every area of the Neoserra database, including the ability to create user accounts, select the Administrator? check box.

 - From the Default Counselor field's drop-down menu, you can optionally assign the counselor that the user is most closely affiliated with.
-If you had chosen to create both a new user account and counselor record in step 4, this field automatically defaults to the new counselor record you just created.
+If you had chosen to create both a new user account and counselor record in step 4, then this field will automatically default to the new counselor record that you just created.